-Since April is National Volunteer Month, I was asked to briefly write about volunteering and how important it is for people to get involved (in some way) with their charity of choice.
-I do know a little something about this.
-Before I started working for non-profit organizations, I volunteered for a very active organization for many years.
-My passion for animals and adopting a pet from a shelter led me to volunteer for a local animal welfare organization because the need for help was great.
-I’d like to think that my contribution to this organization was of value to the dedicated people who had taken on the huge task of running the organization.
+I know a little something about volunteering and how important it is for people to get involved with their charity of choice.
+Before I started working for non-profit organizations, my passion for animals led me to volunteer for a local animal welfare organization.
 I did things such as fostering animals at home, working fundraising events, administrative work, cleaning cages, socializing pets, attending meetings and being on committees.
 Much of it was hard work but in return, I made some good friends, learned a lot about animal health/behavior, and I felt like I was contributing to something really important.
 Charitable organizations, large and small, need donations without question, but there is also a need for people to give of their time and/or expertise.

 An interesting fact about volunteering is that it can lead to employment which is how I landed my first job with a non-profit.
 According to a 2013 study issued by the Corporation for National Community Service, volunteers have 27% higher odds of finding a job after being out of work than non-volunteers.
 This may be due to volunteers gaining skills, experience and contacts which may lead to employment.